 For this class, I encourage you to study with your classmates (unless I specifically state otherwise).
-However, all graded work other than Group Explanations (such as exams, notebook explanations, reading assignments, etc.) must clearly be your own individual work, and you should not discuss graded work with anyone who has not completed that work yet.
-If you use a source when completing work, cite the source.
+Exams must be completed without any assistance from classmates or other unauthorized sources and should not be discussed with anyone who has not yet taken that exam.
+Other graded work (such as notebook explanations, reading assignments, and formal explanations) can be discussed with classmates, but the work submitted must represent YOUR work and YOUR understanding of the topics.
+You may NOT "copy" someone else's work even if they have explained it to you.
+If you use a source when completing any work, cite the source.